Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Abstract

-We consider the problem of inference in Difference-in-Differences (DID) models when there are few treated units and errors are spatially correlated.
-We first show that, when there is a single treated unit, existing inference methods designed for settings with few treated and many control units remain asymptotically valid when errors are strongly mixing.
-However, these methods are invalid with more than one treated unit.
-We propose asymptotically valid, though generally conservative, inference methods for settings with more than one treated unit.
-These alternative inference methods are valid even when the relevant distance metric across units is unavailable.
-Moreover, they may be relevant alternatives even for settings in which the number of treated units is usually considered as large enough to rely on cluster-robust standard errors.
-We also present an empirical application that highlights some common misunderstandings in the use of randomization inference in DID applications, and illustrates how our results can be used to provide proper inference.
+We consider the problem of inference in Difference-in-Differences (DID) when there are few treated units and errors are spatially correlated.
+We first show that, when there is a single treated unit, some existing inference methods designed for settings with few treated and many control units remain asymptotically valid when errors are weakly dependent.
+However, these methods may be invalid with more than one treated unit.
+We propose a menu of alternatives that are asymptotically valid in this setting, even when the relevant distance metric across units is unavailable.
+These alternatives vary in terms of the length of the resulting confidence intervals and the strength of the required assumptions.
+Our methods are also valid for comparison-of-means estimators and for construction of prediction intervals for counterfactual imputation methods.